eqNj/eqN-PD2-Filter/README.md

 A massive amount of tweaks have been added to the LLD item tags introduced last season.
 These changes refine the item tags to always show the LLD tag on items worth keeping for your LLD characters without introducing excessive visuals and/or notifications.

-Made it so all charms will use their original affix names (testing this out, considering removing the color coded affix renaming system).
+Made it so all charms will use their original affix names instead of the color coded names based on the affix modifiers to retain some of the original D2 aesthetic.